qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 author: Sam Ogden
 summary: CS4518 Android Sensor Tutorial
-id: 2.1
+id: Camera
 categories: Sensors, Camera
 environment: java
 status: draft

-# CS4518 Android Application Sensors Totorial
+# CS4518 Android Application Sensors Tutorial
 ## Overview of Tutorial
 Duration: ???

-This tutorial will show you how to capture and storage images for your Android app.
+This tutorial will show you how to capture and save images for your Android app.
 In this tutorial you will do the following:

 - Capture input from a camera
 - Save files to the Android filesystem
 - Save the universe [to internal storage]!

-Prerequsites:
+Prerequisites:
 - Android Studio Installed
 - AVD with API 27 or higher
-- Background knowledge on how to create a GUI
+- Background knowledge on how to create UI in Android
-    - If necessary, consult the tutorial on GUI creation
+    - If necessary, consult the UI tutorial provided [here](https://wpimobile18b.github.io/tutorials/UI/)

 ## Make a New Project
 Duration: 5 minutes

 Similar to the UI tutorial you'll want to set up a new project.
-This time, like last time, make it a blank project.
+This time, like last time, make it a **blank** project.
 The only difference is that now you should name it something along the lines of "Camera Tutorial" because I am still boring.
 Again, pick an empty activity since it's more fun for us to build from scratch!